iasiimwe/unite4tb_ml/README.md

 ## Background
 TB remains a significant global health challenge, causing over 1 million deaths annually.
 Factors such as genetics, drug resistance, and pharmacokinetics profoundly impact treatment outcomes.
 The **UNITE4TB consortium** addresses these challenges using advanced tools like **genome-wide association studies (GWAS)** and ML techniques.

-Pyrazinamide is integral to TB treatment regimens but exhibits considerable pharmacokinetic variability due to pharmacogenetic and other influences.
-This repository leverages **simulated pharmacokinetic datasets** to assess the performance of ML and PMX approaches in:
+Pyrazinamide is integral to TB treatment regimens but shows considerable pharmacokinetic variability due to pharmacogenetic and other influences.
+This repository uses **simulated pharmacokinetic datasets** to assess the performance of ML and PMX approaches in:
 1. Covariate imputation (handling missing SNP data under MCAR, MAR, and MNAR mechanisms).
 2. Covariate selection.
 3. Computational performance.